Last updated on August 24th, 2022 at 02:22 pm

 In Part 1 of this article, I looked at the pressure-sensitive devices (safety edges) themselves.
-This part explores the design requirements that engineers and technologists need to consider when applying these devices.
+This part explores the design requirements that engineers and technologists must consider when applying these devices.

-Full disclosure: I use examples from both Rockwell Automation and Pepperl + Fuchs in this article.
-Neither firm has any relationship with me, and no financial or other considerations were offered or solicited in relation to this article or any other work on this blog.
+Full disclosure: I use examples from Rockwell Automation and Pepperl + Fuchs in this article.
+Neither firm has any relationship with me, and no financial or other considerations were offered or solicited concerning this article or any other work on this blog.

 The information you need to design this kind of application includes: